ReVanced/revanced-documentation/docs/revanced-development/1_setup.md

 - Debug the build configuration for `revanced-cli` and confirm that your IDE reaches and breaks at the breakpoint.
 Continue and let ReVanced CLI exit.

-  - If ReVanced CLI output is unexpected, confirm if you supplied the correct program arguments by following [💻 ReVanced CLI](/docs/revanced-cli).
+  - If the ReVanced CLI output is unexpected, confirm that you supplied the correct program arguments by following [💻 ReVanced CLI](/docs/revanced-cli).
   - If the breakpoint was not hit, confirm that you correctly added the necessary projects as modules to the `revanced-cli` project

 ## ❗ Afterword